-Last year, RZA launched his own vegan fashion line.
+In 2018, RZA launched his own vegan fashion line.
 The collection features shirts, jackets, CDs, hats, socks, and cruelty-free leather wallets.

 American singer-songwriter Dawn Richard went vegan “cold turkey” following her father’s cancer diagnosis.
 “Everything has changed for me and for the better,” Richard commented, also saying that veganism is about “more than just food, it’s a lifestyle.”

 She believes more people need to make the connection between what’s on their plate and the animal their food was sourced from.
 “People are forgetting that it starts with the animals and we have misused them as if they are not like us,” she said.
 “The mistreating of them, it comes into our food.”